Islandora-Collaboration-Group/ISLE/README.md

 **Note that both HTTP and HTTPS work** Please accept the self-signed certificate for testing when using HTTPS.

 #### Locations, Ports:
-* Make sure your /etc/hosts points isle.localdomain to 127.0.0.1.
+* Make sure your /etc/hosts points isle-demo.localdomain to 127.0.0.1.
 See original docs on [how-to](docs/install/install-demo-edit-hosts-file.md)
-* Islandora is available at http://isle.localdomain
+* Islandora is available at http://isle-demo.localdomain
   * **You may need to point directly to the IP address of isle-apache, here's how:**
     - `docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' isle-apache-demo`
     - Copy the IP and browse to it.  `http://{IP}/`
-* Traefik is available at http://admin.isle.localdomain OR http://localhost:8080/
+* Traefik is available at http://admin.isle-demo.localdomain OR http://localhost:8080/
-* Portainer is available at http://portainer.isle.localdomain OR http://localhost:9010/
+* Portainer is available at http://portainer.isle-demo.localdomain OR http://localhost:9010/
-* Fedora is available at http://isle.localdomain/fedora OR http://localhost:8081/
+* Fedora is available at http://isle-demo.localdomain/fedora OR http://localhost:8081/
-* Solr is available at http://isle.localdomain/solr OR http://localhost:8082/
+* Solr is available at http://isle-demo.localdomain/solr OR http://localhost:8082/
-* Image Services are available at http://images.isle.localdomain OR http://localhost:8083/
+* Image Services are available at http://images.isle-demo.localdomain OR http://localhost:8083/

 #### Users and Passwords
 Read as username:password